WoC in Tech: The Ever-Lasting Struggle

 What can we do?

 When WoC in tech tell us about the discrimination they face, we have two options.
-Option one is choosing to ignore them; we can continue the culture of fostering career progression for the same-old demographics.
+Option one is choosing to ignore them; we can continue the culture of fostering career progression for the 'old boys' of the tech industry.
 Option two is to listen - recognise the brilliant minds of the WoC in your company.
 I hope that you will make the right call.